KendrickLamarck/sphinxbugtest/README.md

 Minimal example of a possible bug in sphinx.

 On Sphinx `5.3.0`.
-To reproduce: In the directory `sphinxbugtest`, do
+To reproduce: In the repo, do

 ```
 mkdir docs